 Other Safety Features

 Safety features are a major part of any policy.
 Common safety features on today's vehicles include side-curtain air bags, and driver assist technology that can automatically apply the brakes or keep your vehicle centered in your lane.
-Consumers themselves can even add safety items such as backup sensors or backup camera systems from TadiBrothers to provide additional safety for their vehicles.
+Truck owners themselves can even add safety items such as backup camera systems or baja light bars to provide additional safety for their vehicles while off-roading.
 Whether the safety is for protecting the car from theft or from protecting individuals in the case of an accident, any time you make an insurance contract you are transferring risk.

 To make sure you are getting a fair rate from your insurance agency, doing a quick car insurance compare will show what other companies are willing to offer and how much or how little they are going to charge you for it.